bugsnag/bugsnag-react-native/CONTRIBUTING.md

 ## Running the examples app

-In order to make use of native extensions, the bugsnag-react-native dependency in node_modules as well as a vendored copy of bugsnag-cocoa have been checked in.

 Run `npm install`, then use `react-native run-android` or `react-native run-ios` to run the example projects.